Leadership development is big business. In fact, organizations are reported to spend upwards of $50 billion on it every year.

 What is on-the-job learning?

-On-the-job learning, by definition, is the learning of a new skill or process within an employee’s normal work environment.
+On-the-job learning (also known as contextual learning) is, by definition, the learning of a new skill or process within an employee’s normal work environment.

 So, why is it important for leadership development?